mobizt/Firebase-ESP-Client/README.md

 ### Important Information

-In ESP8266 Aruino Core SDK v3.x.x
+In ESP8266 Arduino Core SDK v3.x.x

 The free heap is significantly reduced as much as 5-6 kB from v2.7.4.